-Bosnian, Croatian, Serbian (formerly known as Serbo-Croatian).
-Three languages for the price of one!
-Although Bosnian, Croatian and Serbian have all become official languages of their newly independent states, they remain completely understandable among each other.
+Bosnian, Croatian, Montenegrin, Serbian—formerly known as Serbo-Croatian—are taught together at KU.
+Although they have all become official languages of their independent states, they remain understandable among each other.

 Czech is the language spoken by about 10 million citizens of the Czech Republic and another 2 million or so worldwide.
 Czech is a Slavic language from the West-Slavic group, which also includes Polish and Slovak.